Sassy (magazine): Book: How Sassy Changed My Life

 In April 2007, Faber and Faber released a tribute to and history of Sassy by former Teen Vogue editor Kara Jesella and Marisa Meltzer called How Sassy Changed My Life: A Love Letter to the Greatest Teen Magazine of All Time.
 The book recounts the magazine's rise and fall; its unusual appeal to both men and women, teenagers and adults; and its influence on mainstream as well as alternative women's magazines.
 It includes interviews with staffers and fans.

+In popular culture

+Jill Sobule's "Supermodel" features several lines lifted from letter to the editors printed in Sassy.

+The podcast Listen to Sassy, hosted by Pamela Ribon, Tara Ariano, and David T. Cole (all formerly of Television Without Pity), has since 2021 discussed each issue of Sassy in detail.